wiremoons/wiremoons.github.io/_posts/2020-12-19-Ada-Language-Introduction.md

 * **Ada 2012** : inclusion of dynamic contracts and tasking;
 * **Ada 2020** : was anticipated for release in 2020, so final name to be confirmed.

 Other related areas or dialects are *Ravenscar Profile* and *SPARK*.
 The Ravenscar profile was added into Ada 2005, and enables the development of real-time programs with predictable behaviour.
 SPARK is a well defined subset of the Ada language that uses contracts to describe the specification of components to add support for both static and dynamic verification.
-Both these are seperate topics in their own right.
+Both these are separate topics in their own right.

 The language is an international standard.
 The open source *GCC* compiler suite includes support for Ada as `gnat`.